nichokap/RP2040-ETH/Examples/readme.md

 # 1. Built-in LED

-In this example I just control the built-in LED
+In this example I just control the built-in LED of the RP2040-ETH chip

 # 2. Configure the CH9120 chip